Shopify/web-configs/packages/eslint-plugin/README.md

 - [react-initialize-state](docs/rules/react-initialize-state.md): Require that React component state be initialized when it has a non-empty type.
 - [react-no-multiple-render-methods](docs/rules/react-no-multiple-render-methods.md): Disallow multiple render methods in React component classes.
 - [react-prefer-private-members](docs/rules/react-prefer-private-members.md): Prefer all non-React-specific members be marked private in React class components.
-- [react-type-state](docs/rules/react-type-state.md): Require that React component state be typed in
+- [react-type-state](docs/rules/react-type-state.md): Require that React component state be typed in TypeScript.

-ript.
 - [restrict-full-import](docs/rules/restrict-full-import.md): Prevent importing the entirety of a package.
 - [sinon-no-restricted-features](docs/rules/sinon-no-restricted-features.md): Restrict the use of specified sinon features.
 - [sinon-prefer-meaningful-assertions](docs/rules/sinon-prefer-meaningful-assertions.md): Require the use of meaningful sinon assertions through sinon.assert or sinon-chai.